Arijeet226/ELEVATE_LABS_DA_INTERNSHIP_DAY3_TASK3/README.md

 Area/line chart of Sum of Profit by Year.

 Combo chart (clustered columns with line and secondary axis) for Profit and Quantity by Year.

+## SUMMARY
+New York leads sales volume, followed by California and Florida, while profit is almost evenly split across Office Supplies, Furniture, and Electronics with only a small gap between them.
+These patterns suggest demand is concentrated in a few states, but profitability is balanced across product lines.

+Overall, totals show about 6.18M in sales amount, 1.61M in profit, and 13K units sold across the dataset.
+Profit peaks in 2022 at roughly 0.39M, then softens in 2023–2024, with 2025 currently low at 0.08M because the data only covers January–March year‑to‑date.

+Profit and units both peak in 2022, then moderate through 2024, while Thursday is the strongest weekday for both profit and sales amount across the full dataset.
+The daily curve also shows a mid‑week high and a Friday dip, suggesting promotion and staffing should be aligned to a Tuesday–Thursday surge window.